Jun 2, 2023

 Best for: investors with short-term financial goals

-A high-yield savings account is similar to a traditional savings account, but it can pay 20–25 times the national average of a standard savings account.
-As far as safe high-yield investments go, this is certainly one of the safest, since deposits are insured by the Federal Deposit Insurance Corporation (FDIC)—meaning in the event of the bank going under, your funds are protected.
+A high yield savings account is similar to a traditional savings account, but it can pay 20–25 times the national average of a standard savings account.
+As far as safe high-yield investments go, this is certainly one of the safest, since deposits are typically insured by the Federal Deposit Insurance Corporation (FDIC)—meaning in the event of the bank going under, your funds are protected up to $250,000.

 High-yield savings accounts also allow you to access cash when you need it, with a limit of six withdrawals per month.